Great work systems sustain workplace health

 One of the key things that hold back process improvement initiatives is the fact that in most organizations, only a small percentage of their leaders can actually use process improvement tools.
 We are not taught how to use these tools in our formal education.
 Plus, most people never get enough ‘practice reps’ using the tools with the benefit of feedback from an experienced coach.

-How do you engage all of your leaders in the daily pursuit of operational excellence?
+How do you engage all leaders in the daily pursuit of operational excellence?

 Most organizations see their operational excellence, lean six sigma, or process improvement teams as an add on - as a program.
 They fail to realize that in order to become a high performer and sustain your success, you have to do two things.
 First, you must consistently engage a high percentage of your people.